 The Standing Committee on Foreign Affairs Ethics oversees the Ethics Project, an ongoing effort to develop guidance for members and the public on professional responsibility in foreign affairs and international trade.

 Journal of Foreign Affairs Steering Committee

-The Journal Steering Committee is responsible for organizing the Society’s new peer-reviewed policy journal.
+The Journal Steering Committee is responsible for organizing the Council’s new peer-reviewed policy journal.
 The committee develops editorial standards and practices, refining the journal’s content format and publishing model, and will act as the journal’s editorial board during its initial run.

 Chair: Julian Waller

 Local Coordinating Committees

 Local committees work alongside the Council’s sections to organize events for members and the general public.
 Covered regions are:

 The Membership Committee oversees the admission of new members.
 The committee develops recruitment projects as well as services for existing members and may recommend new classes of membership to the Executive Council for approval.

 The Scholarship Committee oversees the management of the Council’s scholarship and grant endowments.
 The committee identifies undergraduate and graduate recipients of the annual Emerging Research Award and recommends new grant and scholarship programs to the Board of Governors for approval.